nicefaa6waa/genshin-sddm-theme/README.md

 ## Installing and Testing
 Installation just got easier.Just clone this repo then cd into repo and run installer.
-(!IMPORTANT NOTE) For some reason video files are not avalible to download with wget,curl or even gdown anymore.Please after using install script go to [Google Drive](https://drive.google.com/drive/folders/1Yz2GxV8uvZJM16YSbE2yPRMT58H5o0Bs?usp=drive_link) link and install videos manually.More details about videos are in "Manual Installation".
+(!IMPORTANT NOTE) For some reason video files are not avalible to download with wget,curl or even gdown anymore.Please after using install script go to [Google Drive](https://drive.google.com/drive/folders/1Yz2GxV8uvZJM16YSbE2yPRMT58H5o0Bs?usp=drive_link) link and install videos manually.More details about videos are in "Manual Installation".If you are stuck on Login Screen check wiki
 ```bash
 git clone https://github.com/nicefaa6waa/genshin-sddm-theme.git
 cd genshin-sddm-theme